-Per the NCCN guideline for CLL/small lymphocytic lymphoma, evidence provided by clinical trial data indicates that undetectable MRD in peripheral blood after the completion of treatment is a key predictor of the effectiveness of therapy.
-Although allele-specific oligonucleotide polymerase chain reaction (ASO-PCR) and six-color flow cytometry (MRD flow) are the two validated methods used for the detection of MRD at the level of 10--4 to 10--5, NGS based assays have been shown to offer greater sensitivity, allowing detection of MRD to the level of 10--6.
-The guideline states that MRD assessment should be used with an assay that has a sensitivity of 10--4, according to the standardized European Research Initiative on CLL (ERIC) method or standardized NGS method.
-In addition, the guideline specifies that MRD detection can be performed using either blood or bone marrow and references an FDA-approved commercial NGS assay(clonoSEQ, Adaptive Biotechnologies) that allows for detection of MRD at the level of 10-6.9 (NCCN Chronic Lymphocytic Leukemia/Small Lymphocytic Lymphoma, v3.2023).
+Per the NCCN guideline for CLL/small lymphocytic lymphoma, evidence provided by clinical trial data indicates that undetectable MRD in peripheral blood at the end of fixed duration treatment is a key predictor of the effectiveness of therapy.
+Although allele-specific oligonucleotide polymerase chain reaction (ASO-PCR) and six-color flow cytometry (MRD flow) are the two validated methods used for the detection of MRD at the level of 10-4 to 10-5, NGS based assays have been shown to offer greater sensitivity, allowing detection of MRD to the level of 10-6.
+The guideline states that MRD assessment should be used with an assay that has a sensitivity of 10-4, according to the standardized European Research Initiative on CLL (ERIC) method or standardized NGS method.
+In addition, the guideline specifies that MRD detection can be performed using either blood or bone marrow and references an FDA-approved commercial NGS assay(clonoSEQ, Adaptive Biotechnologies) that allows for detection of MRD at the level of 10^{-6.9} (NCCN Chronic Lymphocytic Leukemia/Small Lymphocytic Lymphoma, v3.2024).